MBEDOBE/mern-eshop/README.md

 5. backend server with express and nodemon for fast reload
 6. fetch products from backend (ajax request) using axios
-7. useReducer to manage complex state changes
-   \*\*use-reducer-logger to debug state and find issues in state changes
+7. useReducer to manage complex state changes -use-reducer-logger to debug state and find issues in state changes
 8. React-Bootstrap UI framework for responsive design
 9. convert product screen to bootstrap container
-   \*ui changes for product card :smiley:
+   -ui changes for product card :smiley:
-10. fetch products from backend and ui for product screen,\*update meta data using react-helmet-async 11.setting error messages
+10. fetch products from backend and ui for product screen -update meta data using react-helmet-async -setting error messages
 11. implement add to cart functionality
     *create react context
     *define reducer